ClevelandOnRails/rubyonrailsbook/README.md

+#Ruby on Rails: The little Gem that Could

 ##Welcome to the wide, wide world of Ruby on Rails

 This is a Ruby on Rails book that is built for the sole purpose of teaching people who have very little/no programming skill at all